You may have just started thinking about retirement. Or you may have taken an early retirement and are now thinking you may go back to work.

 - Ease into the transition.
 If you’re interested in something new, take a course or try multi-tracking.
 This involves working part-time at your current job and part-time at your new interest.

 - Stay in touch with your network.
 Let your co-workers, friends and community contacts know about your plans.

 - Keep your skills, contacts and resumé up-to-date.
 You never know when an opportunity might come up.

-- Take advantage of positive beliefs employers have about older workers—commitment, reliability and a strong work ethic—and deal with any negative beliefs about older workers, such as an unwillingness to try new things.
+- Take advantage of positive beliefs employers have about older workers.
+These include commitment, reliability and a strong work ethic.
+Deal with any negative beliefs about older workers, such as an unwillingness to try new things.
 To find out more about this topic, read the article Over 45 and Looking for Work?

 Working after retirement can be a great opportunity for you to do more of what you love, contribute your skills and experience and increase your financial security.
 Careful career planning will help you make the most of this opportunity.
 Balance is especially important at this stage in your career.
 Look for flexibility in the work you choose, so you’ll have time to enjoy the things that mean the most to you.